Taking evidence-based decisions and employee wellness in the spotlight

 Director of the Department of Corrections, Oregon State, United States of America

-JT:In a recent article (Notes from the Field: Prison Reform, Investing in People: Improving Corrections Staff Health and Wellness, 29th August 2018), you have highlighted the importance that scientific research has in the decision-making process, in the Oregon Department of Corrections.
+JT:In a recent article (Notes from the Field: Prison Reform, Investing in People: Improving Corrections Staff Health and Wellness, 29th August 2018), you highlighted the importance that scientific research has in the decision-making process for the Oregon Department of Corrections.
 What major decisions did you take that were based on scientific evidence?
 And what major transformations occurred in the system as a result?

 While we had local efforts, we certainly weren’t putting systems or programmes in place agency-wide to give our employees the tools to manage the stress of the job and have long careers followed by long retirements.
 It was then that I realised we needed to start with our corrections professionals: inside our prisons, in our support teams, and in the community.

 Several years ago, we partnered with Portland State University (PSU) and Oregon Health Sciences University (OHSU) to help us better understand the mental health and physical well-being of our team.
 PSU learned that one in three of our correctional staff has symptoms of Post-Traumatic Stress Disorder (PTSD).
 This is greater than police, fire, even those in active military duty.

 OHSU conducted physical examinations of 220 correctional officers at four prisons in Oregon.
 As a workforce in general, we are overweight.
 Our cholesterol and triglycerides are through the roof, our good cholesterol through the floor, and towards the end of our career, we are more likely a candidate for a heart attack than not.
 For those of you that have worked in a prison, I don’t think you’ll be surprised to learn the study found that, as prison security levels increased, so did correctional officer stress, unhealthy alcohol use, and missed days of work.
 The findings were alarming.